 \mds

-In most cases, a copula of interest $C$ belongs to a parametric family $\Cc:=\{C_\theta, \theta \in \Theta\subset \Rb^p\}$ and one is interested in the estimation of the ``true'' value of the parameter~$\theta$.
+Often, a copula of interest $C$ belongs to a parametric family $\Cc=\{C_\theta, \theta \in \Theta\subset \Rb^p\}$ and one is interested in the estimation of the ``true'' value of the parameter~$\theta$.
 Typically, the goal is to evaluate the underlying copula only, without trying to specify the marginal distributions.
 In such a case, the most popular method for estimating parametric copula models is by Canonical Maximum Likelihood or CML, shorter (\cite{Genest1995,ShihLouis}).
 This is a semi-parametric analog of Maximum Likelihood Estimation for copula models for which the margins are left unspecified and replaced by nonparametric counterparts.
 The method of moments is also a popular estimation technique, most often when $p=1$, and is usually done by inversion of Kendall's tau or Spearman's rho.
-Both of these estimators have been implemented in the R package VineCopula~\cite{VineCopulaR} and attain the usual $\sqrt{n}$ rate of convergence as if the margins were known: see \cite{tsukahara2005} for the asymptotic theory.
+The latter estimators have been implemented in the R package VineCopula~\cite{VineCopulaR} and attain the usual $\sqrt{n}$ rate of convergence as if the margins were known: see \cite{tsukahara2005} for the asymptotic theory.

 \mds